mkmatr/mkmatminer/README.md

 3: Run runit.bat and mkmatminer.exe

 100 ~ 200 seele one day on gtx1080
-It is recommended to synchronize windows time to ensure mining efficiency
+It is recommended to synchronize windows time to ensure mining efficiency If there is a problem, change node2 in runit.bat to node31